port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/code-quality-security/sonarqube.md

 | `integration.config.sonarUrl`            | Required if using **On-Prem**, The SonarQube URL                                                              | ❌       |
 | `scheduledResyncInterval`                | The number of minutes between each resync                                                                     | ❌       |
 | `initializePortResources`                | Default true, When set to true the integration will create default blueprints and the port App config Mapping | ❌       |

+The following script will install an Ocean integration at your K8s cluster using helm

 ```bash showLineNumbers
 helm repo add --force-update port-labs https://port-labs.github.io/helm-charts